heig-vd-dai-course/heig-vd-dai-course/15-smtp-and-ncat/COURSE_MATERIAL.md

 ## What will you do next?

 We are arriving at the end of the second part of the course.
-An evaluation will be done to check your understanding of all the content seen in this first second.
+An evaluation will be done to check your understanding of all the content seen in this second part.

 ## Additional resources